 This is a very real conundrum.
 If we pursue safety and security as a primary goal, we may avoid the pain of failure and uncertainty.
 But at the same time, we lose the highs that come with accomplishment, as well as the greater sense of self-esteem accomplishment produces.

-As I found in my own life, overcoming adversity is incredibly empowering.
-But you can?t know what that?s like until you put yourself at risk, overcome the obstacles, and find some level of success.
+As I’ve found in my own life, overcoming adversity is incredibly empowering.
+But you can’t know what that’s like until you put yourself at risk, overcome the obstacles, and find some level of success.

 Motivational speaker Wayne Dyer once referred to risk avoidance as paying non-risk taking dividends, or something similar.
 The main pay off being that avoiding risk equals avoiding failure, and the pain that comes with it.
 Avoiding risk, he said, avoids the embarrassment and loss of esteem that often comes with failure.

-What makes the pursuit of security so hopeless is that it?s actually an illusion.
+What makes the pursuit of security so hopeless is that it’s actually an illusion.
 It really is true, there is no security.
-People don?t like to think about this, but each of our lives will end in death.
-The pursuit of security is an attempt to minimize the risk of death ? which is healthy to a point ? but completely counterproductive when taken too far.
+People don’t like to think about this, but each of our lives will end in death.
+The pursuit of security is at least partially an attempt to minimize the risk of death – which is healthy to a point.
+But it’s completely counterproductive when taken too far.

 Finding Happiness by Taking Chances

-It?s possible that you could die a slow death in what appears to be a secure career.
-It?s equally possible that you can create the life of your dreams pursuing what it is you actually want to do.
-Most of us don?t give ourselves permission to do that.
-As well, the system ? particularly education ? teaches us from an early age to avoid risk by preparing for predictable careers.
+It’s possible that you could die a slow occupational death in what appears to be a secure career.
+It’s equally possible that you can create the life of your dreams pursuing what it is you actually want to do.
+Most of us don’t give ourselves permission to do that.
+As well, the system – particularly education – teaches us from an early age to avoid risk by preparing for predictable careers.

 That leaves us woefully unprepared when circumstances change for the worse.
 The lack of flexibility, as well as the inability to give ourselves permission to take chances, become obstacles to forward progress.

 It’s the security illusion in motion.
 We think will be “safe” if only we play it close to the vest.